 The TFSA is a useful investment tool to avoid paying taxes on investment returns.
-However, depending on how the estate of the account holder is setup, there may be tax implications on income earned on funds in a TFSA after the account holder dies.
+However, depending on how the estate of the account holder is set up, there may be tax implications on income earned on TFSA funds after the account holder dies.

-Depending on the marital status/will/decision of the account holder, there are different options available:
+Depending on the marital status/will/decision of the account holder, there are a few options available:

 Anyone can be designated as a beneficiary to a TFSA after the account holder dies.
-The beneficiary may be a survivor, former spouses, common-law partners, children, friends, etc.
+The beneficiary may be a survivor, former spouse, common-law partner, child, friend, etc.